 So it’s not an accident that the speed of light is 299,792,458 meters per second, or that Planck’s constant is 6.626176 x 10 joule-seconds.
 This combination of settings results in an “energy eventful” universe that can balance the energy equation.

-So why then did life emerge?
 I mean, it’s possible to have an “energy eventful” universe that doesn’t involve abiogenesis – where life doesn’t emerge.
-Well that’s the topic of my next post… stay tuned.
+But maybe there’s a mathematical explanation for the emergence of animate, self replicating objects!

 OK – so let’s explore this question in my next post.